ROV users checklist for recording video

 ROV Doc Ricketts: Panasonic D-5 HD tape is used for all missions and remains the property of MBARI.
 Doc Ricketts labels are in the drawer below the shipboard annotation station.

 Important: VIDEO TAPES WILL NOT BE AVAILABLE ABOARD THE SHIPS.

 Basic Video Annotation and Reference System (VARS) training should be arranged with the Video Lab staff prior to your ROV dives.
 This system is used for a) tracking samples collected with MBARI ROVs b) creating frame grabs that can be used as visual summary of your dive and provide images for a variety of uses, and c) annotating the entire dive (this is done post-cruise by MBARI’s Video Lab)

 While at sea – Video Recordings and VARS

-- If you have an underwater ROV dive, always record the mission on video tape.
+All ROV dives are to be recorded onto D5 HD video tape.
 Continuously record your video and refrain from stopping and starting while recording.
 Start a new tape at the beginning of each dive and avoid putting multiple dives onto one tape.

-- Set the time code to 00:00:00:00 at the beginning of each dive on both the Digital Betacam and HD decks (see instructions attached to deck).
+Set the time code to 00:00:00:00 at the beginning of each dive on HD decks (see instructions attached to deck).
 Watch the time code as the dive progresses and report any discontinuity to the pilots immediately.
 When the end of the tape is reached, the recording deck will automatically rewind; eject the tape and insert a new tape (tape lengths are noted on the tape case).